evansnyamekye/Portfolio-CompleteWebsite/README.md

 I would like to thank...
-- Microverse Review Team and specially nedjwab for professional review feedback
+- Microverse Review Team and specially Abel Gebeyehu for professional review feedback
 - My Coding Partners, wish I could mention your names. cheers!! to you all.
 - I, Evans and my Family.